getgud-io/cpp-getgud-sdk/README.md

 ```

 Here is the description of each player field:
-- `PlayerGuid`: Guid of the player, identifies this player in every title Game, is unique for the title.
+- `PlayerGuid`: Guid of the player, identifies this player in every title Game, and is unique for the title.
 - `PlayerNickname`: Nickname of the player
 - `PlayerEmail`: Email of the player
 - `PlayerRank`: Integer rank of the player